Skip to main content

 • Overall result, defects table and declaration.

-How to conduct a rescue kit inspection
+How to use this rescue kit inspection checklist

 1. Record the kit details (location, intended use, kit ID) and your inspector details, including your relevant rescue competency.